-This appendix describes an acceptable approach for implementing the design and operational requirements specified in DOE O 420.1C, Facility Safety, for new safety significant (SS) and safety class (SC) fire protection systems, specifically, wet pipe automatic sprinklers, water supplies, and fire barrier systems.
-This appendix may also apply to situations where DOE decides to modify the safety basis for an existing nuclear Hazard Category 1, 2, or 3 nuclear facilities, such that an existing fire protection system is reclassified to perform a SC or SS function.
-This appendix does not apply to existing fire protection systems that have already been classified as SS or SC in Hazard Category 1, 2, and 3 nuclear facilities.
-85
+This appendix describes an acceptable approach for implementing the design and operational requirements specified in DOE O 420.1C Chg.
+3, Facility Safety, for new safety significant (SS) and safety class (SC) fire protection systems, specifically, wet pipe automatic sprinklers, water supplies, and fire barrier systems.
+This appendix may also apply to situations where DOE decides to modify the safety basis for an existing nuclear Hazard Category 1, 2, or 3 nuclear facilities, such that an existing fire protection systems that have already been classified as SS or SC in Hazard Category 1, 2, and 3 nuclear facilities.94

-- Section A.1 provides general design criteria for any type of fire protection system that is used in SC and SS applications.
-This information is derived from and essentially repeats requirements and guidance contained in DOE O 420.1C and DOE Guide (G) 420.1-1A, Nonreactor Nuclear Safety Design Guide for Use with DOE O 420.1C, Facility Safety. - Section A.2 describes design and operation criteria for SC and SS wet pipe sprinkler systems. - Section A.3 describes design and operation criteria for SC and SS water supply systems. - Section A.4 describes design and operation criteria for SC and SS fire barriers.
+- Section A.1 provides general design criteria for any type of fire protection system that is used in SC and SS applications.95 This information is derived from and in some cases repeats requirements and guidance contained in DOE O 420.1C Chg.
+3 and DOE Guide (G) 420.1-1A, Nonreactor Nuclear Safety Design Guide for Use with DOE O 420.1C, Facility Safety. - Section A.2 describes design and operation criteria for SC and SS wet pipe sprinkler systems. - Section A.3 describes design and operation criteria for SC and SS water supply systems. - Section A.4 describes design and operation criteria for SC and SS fire barriers.